 Families in Chicago in the process of a divorce may know that, rather than awarding child custody to one or both parents, Illinois law now allocates parental responsibilities.
 One of the most important parts of parental responsibilities is “parenting time.”
-At the Arami Law Office, we know how important it is for both parents to play a role in raising their children and to spend time with them on a regular basis.
+At Arami Law, we know how important it is for both parents to play a role in raising their children and to spend time with them on a regular basis.

 If you have questions about parenting time under Illinois law, you should speak with a parenting time attorney in Chicago as soon as possible about your case.